bswank/swank.dev/content/page-content/intro.md

 ## Work & Tech

 I work at [Spacebase](https://spacebaseapp.com) as a software engineer and I'm cooking up a few things on the side.
+(EDIT: I just got laid off from Spacebase due to effects of COVID-19 and the shutdown, so I am now looking for my next role!)

 At work, I use Python & Django on AWS with PostgreSQL.
 When I'm not working, I write JavaScript with nifty tech like Netlify, Vue.js, AWS Lambda, and MongoDB.

 ## Reach Out

 You can get in touch by reaching out on [Twitter](https://twitter.com/briansw).
-I'm not currently looking for any new work.
+I'm currently looking for a new full-time gig!